Firewood

 Cooking

-Some of the more popular portable camping stove are the solo stove and rocket stove.
-They come in different sizes, are extremely efficient, and take only a small amount of firewood or other biomass to work.
+Some of the more popular portable camping stoves are the Solo Stove and Rocket Stove.
+They come in different sizes, are extremely efficient, and take only a small amount of firewood or other approved biomass fuels (ensure you use fuels recommended by the manufacturer) to operate effectively.

 Cooking with your indoor fireplace

 Skewer method - Using a skewer, simply pierce your food and hold it over the fire below, rotating until your food is cooked to your liking.
-Two bonus tips for this method: don’t use high-fat foods or a lot of smoke will be produced, and always leave a drip tray below.
+Two bonus tips for this method: avoid high-fat foods, which can cause flare-ups and produce excessive smoke, and always use a drip tray to catch any drippings.

 Dutch oven method - Cast iron Dutch ovens can easily cook great recipes like soups and stews in your fireplace.
 Before the pot goes in, the embers need to be extremely hot.
 At that point, you can simply place the pot on top of the embers.
 An occasional rotation of your Dutch oven will distribute the heat more evenly.
-Remember to include heat-proof gloves and a small shovel for moving hot embers around.
+It is recommended to use heat-proof gloves and, if needed, a small shovel to safely manage hot embers.

 Safety Requirements

-Before you use your fireplace for cooking, make sure to do the following.
-Schedule a CSIA-Certified inspection.
-This will identify any damage or safety concerns.
-Maintain the fireplace and chimney thereafter by scheduling regular chimney inspections.
-Cooking in an uncleaned fireplace or chimney can introduce you to fire or smoke risks.
-Make sure the flue is open during use.
-Failure to do this could result in a buildup of carbon monoxide.
-Move all flammables away from the fireplace before use.
+Before using your fireplace for cooking, make sure to do the following.
+Schedule a CSIA-Certified inspection to identify any damage or safety concerns.
+Maintain the fireplace and chimney with regular inspections to prevent creosote buildup and other hazards.
+Cooking in a fireplace or chimney that has not been properly cleaned can increase the risk of fire and harmful smoke exposure.
+Always ensure the flue is open during use to avoid a dangerous buildup of carbon monoxide and move all flammable materials away from the fireplace before beginning your cooking.

 Other considerations

-If you are serious about using firewood as a main fuel source, here are other supplies, besides a wood-splitting maul and wedge, that you may consider having on hand: fireplace tool set (ash shovel, poker, etc.), fireplace bellows, ash bucket, hearth wood rack, firewood carrier, outdoor wood rack, wood saw, chainsaw, and heat reclaimer.
+If you are serious about using firewood as a primary fuel source, consider having additional supplies on hand besides a wood-splitting maul and wedge.
+These may include a fireplace tool set (ash shovel, poker, etc.), fireplace bellows, an ash bucket, a hearth wood rack, a firewood carrier, an outdoor wood rack, a wood saw, a chainsaw, and any recommended accessories for optimizing heat recovery (verify product names and recommendations with current sources).

 PROS